 Between 2008-2010 the FDA’s MAUDE database in the US recorded increasing numbers of reports of women suffering complications from mesh.
 The FDA made announcements regarding mesh surgery in 2008 and 2011.
 They indicated that complications were not rare and warned that caution should be exercised, especially with respect to mesh used in prolapse surgery.
 They ordered post-market surveillance studies to be carried out by several mesh manufacturers.

-One of these mesh manufacturers, pharmaceutical giant Johnson & Johnson, subsequently announced it was withdrawing four of its Gynecare mesh products from the market.
+One of these mesh manufacturers, pharmaceutical giant Johnson & Johnson, subsequently announced it was withdrawing four of its Gynecare mesh products the market in 2012.

 In the last year there have been successful landmark trials involving prosecutions for mesh implant surgery in the United States and these have been further testament to the problems with mesh safety.
 Evidence presented in the latest trial showed significant rates of complications.
 Over 2,000 more cases are awaiting trial against Johnson & Johnson.
 In total, there are over 10,000 cases awaiting trial in consolidated litigation in the US involving a number of manufacturers and mesh products.